 Pelvic pain management

-Find a doctorPelvic pain is pain that occurs between your belly button and your legs.
+Find a doctorPelvic pain is pain that occurs below your belly button and above your legs.
 Whether it’s mild or severe, it can have a big impact on your quality of life.

+Pelvic pain can be chronic or acute.
 Chronic pelvic pain is pain that lasts for more than six months.
 Acute pelvic pain comes on quickly and may be intense.
-Either kind of pain can benefit from treatment, so consult your primary care physician or a specialist for guidance about what to do.
+Either kind of pain can benefit from treatment, so consult your primary care physician or a women’s health specialist for guidance about what to do.

 What causes pelvic pain?

-Pelvic pain can come from many sources and more than one condition may contribute to your pain.
-Potential causes of pelvic pain can be categorized based on the part of the body that they affect.
+Pelvic pain can come from a variety of conditions, and more than one condition may contribute to your pain.
+Potential causes of female abdominal pain can be categorized based on the part of the body that they affect.

 Sources of pelvic pain